mnieber/dodo-commands/README.md

 # Dodo Commands

-By Maarten Nieber, with contributions from Georg Rollinger.

 ## Introduction

 Dodo Commands is a small framework for creating separated development environments for your projects.
 Each development environment contains: